shabin5785/react-notes/Notes_1.md

 - now if taklatest will take the latest action and cancel all before that.

 - put in saga ,put the data back into normal redux flow.
 Like proceed from saga method.

+- saga methods get the whole action passed to the action its listening to